-One of the trickiest tasks to do having a newborn baby in your home is the breastfeeding.
-You may have heard already of milk and blood blister on nipples or friction blisters and alike.
+One of the trickiest tasks to do having a newborn baby in your home is breastfeeding.
+You may have heard already of milk and a blood blisters on nipples or friction blisters and alike.

 Apparently, these things are the most common problems with breastfeeding

 Although breastfeeding is largely recommended due to the benefits it caters to babies, you could actually encounter these common problems.
 If this is your first time having a newborn baby around you – you would probably ask…